 Do some laundry.

-When you plan a trip to Europe on the longer side, it's not always practical to pack weeks of clothing.
+When you plan a trip to Europe on the longer side, it's not always practical to pack weeks of clothing—even if they're small items like tank tops.
 I’ve traveled on multi-week trips, and bringing enough clothes would have meant forgoing room for souvenirs—an impossibility!
 Most major cities have Laundromats where you can drop off your laundry bag.
 This is way less expensive than having your hotel do your laundry.

 What's your advice to anyone traveling to Europe for the first time?
-What are your go-to essential travel items?
+What's on your packing list for Europe?
 What's on your travel to-do list?
-Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.
+Comment below, or tag @amydgorin on Instagram

 Disclosure: While Pearls, Sunsweet, and Wonderful Pistachios are clients of mine, this is not a sponsored post.